csci104/docker/README.md

 ```

 If this command fails with an error like `git command not found`, you need to
 install the git command-line interface (CLI).
-See [this link](https://git-scm.com/downloads) and download
+See [this link](https://git-scm.com/downloads)
-the package for your operating system.
+and download the version for your operating system.

 ### Step 4: Run the setup script